amulya-saini/Chromatin.accessiblity.analysis.of.Mouse.SCI.scATACseq/README.md

 More details on it here: [NCBI Cloud Data Delivery](https://www.ncbi.nlm.nih.gov/Traces/cloud-delivery/)

 Remember:
-* You need to have a NCBI account and AWS account for this
+* You need to have an NCBI account and an AWS account for this.
-* You will not be charged for transferring data from NCBI AWS to your AWS S3 (S3 to S3 data transfer)
-  but you'll be charged by AWS for the duration of storing the data in your S3 and if you download it to your system
+* You will not be charged for transferring data from NCBI AWS to your AWS S3 (S3 to S3 data transfer), but you'll be charged by AWS for the duration of storing the data in your S3 and if you download it to your system.
 * Billing details can be found here: [AWS S3 Pricing](https://aws.amazon.com/s3/pricing/?p=pm&c=s3&z=4)

 # In progress